hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

   - `besu_block_processing_conflicted_transactions_counter_total` - The number of transactions that
     encountered conflicts and were therefore executed sequentially.

-- **Sync time** - Snap synchronization time is around 27 hours and 5 minutes, with block import time around 6 ms on average.
+- **Sync time** - Snap synchronization time is approximately 27 hours and 5 minutes, with block import time approximately 6 ms on average.

 - **CPU profiling** - The new payload call time decreases from 251.68 ms to 172.04 ms on average, with notable improvements in SLOAD operation times.

 Overall, parallel transaction execution improves Besu performance with almost no resource usage overhead.
-Future enhancements to this feature will further improve performance.